FIFA may replace Confederations Cup with new club competition

 That in turn was preceded by the so-called Intercontinental Cup, which also featured European and South American champions and was played over two legs, with one match on each continent.

-The fixture was marred by so much violence that, in the end, some teams refused to take part.
+The fixture was marred by so much violence that, eventually, some teams refused to take part.

+One of the most notorious fixtures was in 1967 when a brutal two-leg tie between Scotland's Celtic and Argentina's Racing Club went to a replay in Uruguay.
+Six players were sent off and became known as the 'Battle of Montevideo'.

+Among the teams to benefit from Friday's decision were Italian club AC Milan, Uruguay's Penarol and Real Madrid, who all won the Intercontinental three times in the 1960-2004 period.

 (Writing by Brian Homewood in Bern, editing by Pritha Sarkar)